 - to resize the IFRAME window: BX24.resizeWindow, BX24.setTitle, BX24.getScrollSize;

 - to call native interfaces: BX24.selectUser, BX24.selectUsers, BX24.selectAccess.

 To use REST or other features in a client side script, include the JS Library.
 Applications of the second kind can use REST at server side, because the authentication key will be passed on to the entry point (or installer) as the POST parameters AUTH_ID and AUTH_EXPIRES.

 The library needs to be included before it can be used.

 The REST methods are available for the following data items:

-When registering your application in Marketplace, you will have to select the data items your applications will access and use – that is, assign user data access permissions.
+When registering your application in Bitrix24.Market, you will have to select the data items your applications will access and use – that is, assign user data access permissions.

-When you start developing your application, one of the first steps to take is register and install it on your testing installation of Bitrix24.
+When you start developing your application, one of the first steps to take is register and deploy it on your Bitrix24 testing installation.
 It is only then that you can try to run your app on a real Bitrix24 service.